 We’re leading a national research project exploring the impacts of Covid-19 on the cultural sector across the UK and highlighting the implications for policy making.

-Delivered in collaboration with the Creative Industries Policy and Evidence Centre (PEC) and The Audience Agency, the project runs between September 2020 and November 2021.
+Led by the Centre for Cultural Value in collaboration with the Creative Industries Policy and Evidence Centre (PEC) and The Audience Agency, the project runs between September 2020 and November 2021.

 Photo: Barnsley Museum

 This national research project is exploring the impacts of COVID-19 on the cultural sector across the UK and highlighting the implications for policy making.
 The study will provide a clear national picture and identify immediate and longer-term implications for policy and practice.

 A national consortium of researchers and cultural sector partners are analysing existing datasets and undertaking targeted new research on the impacts of the pandemic on cultural organisations, practitioners and audiences.

 This project was funded by the Arts and Humanities Research Council (AHRC) through UK Research and Innovation’s Covid-19 rapid rolling call.

 We are sharing the research findings from this project as they become available so they can inform policy responses to the crisis and planning in the cultural sector.